yoelhor/vid-logic-app-2/Copilot/CreateTrainingApp.md

 ## Main section

 In the main page, generated a list of 10 online courses.
-One of them should be named "customer data handling".
-User can select the "customer data handling" training and start the course.
+One of them should be named "Personal Data Handling".
+User can select the "Personal Data Handling" training and start the course.
 There is not need to do the selection option for other courses.

-The  "customer data handling" should show a short description and 4 steps to complete the course.
-At the bottom of the "customer data handling" page, shows the option to "receive credit".
+The  "Personal Data Handling" should show a short description and 4 steps to complete the course.
+At the bottom of the "Personal Data Handling" page, shows the option to "receive credit".
 This receive credit button will take the user to the “issuance” section.

 ## Issuance section